Codex Hierosolymitanus: Discovery and Provenance

-The Codexs list of books of the Hebrew Bible has often been taken for the first written Canon of the Old Testament, dating from the early second century.
+The Codex's list of books of the Hebrew Bible has often been taken for the first written Canon of the Old Testament, dating from the early second century.
 However, Luke J Stevens argues that the list has notable parallels in spelling of the books and in its section title to the eighth-century Doctrina Patrum, which is itself dependent on Eusebius.